 Even after the turn of the millennium, Christian leaders such as St. Bernard of Clairvaux criticized using one’s “intellect” for any pursuit other than a holy one.
 Plato is one of the only ancients that survived this Catholic onslaught, mostly because Christians owed him for much of their worldview.
 (For a brilliant summarization on the suppression of the Aristotelian curiosity that permeated Classical Europe, I highly recommend Charles Freeman’s “The Closing of the Western Mind.”)

 Alexander ends our famous teacher-student run.
 Socrates taught Plato who taught Aristotle who taught Alexander the Great.
 Or, as my students acronymize, “Spaa.”
 Though the meat of this four-Greek sandwich made the Top 30, the two pieces of bread did not.

 His theory is similar to the deistic values of the Enlightenment in that such a Mover (or, to many deists, a “clockmaker”) must have set the universe in motion, but dissimilar in that Aristotle, like his teacher Plato, cites the Mover as the indivisible source of all things Good.
+Enlightenment philosophers did not ascribe any morality to their clockmaker.
 Speaking of an indivisible source of all things Good, check out this website.

 Aristotle’s inaccuracies arguably slowed the West’s scientific advancement as much as the Church did.
 After his death, to doubt the great Aristotle was akin to a cleric doubting the papacy.
 Aristotle would have bristled at being such a hindrance.